andrew/ultimate-awesome/README.md

 - [awesome-log-analysis](https://github.com/logpai/awesome-log-analysis) - A list of awesome research on log analysis, anomaly detection, fault localization, and AIOps.
 - [awesome-aws-appsync](https://github.com/dabit3/awesome-aws-appsync) - Curated list of AWS AppSync Resources.
 - [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.
+- [Awesome-SLU-Survey](https://github.com/yizhen20133868/Awesome-SLU-Survey) - Tracking the progress in SLU (resources, code, and new frontiers etc.).
 - [awesome-svelte-resources](https://github.com/ryanatkn/awesome-svelte-resources) - [deprecated for svelte-society/sveltesociety.dev] useful resources for Svelte v3+.
 - [awesome-model-based-RL](https://github.com/opendilab/awesome-model-based-RL) - A curated list of awesome model based RL resources (continually updated).
 - [awesome-d](https://github.com/dlang-community/awesome-d) -   A curated list of awesome D documents, frameworks, libraries and software.
 Inspired by awesome-python.